 Inside the social media, we can highlight a dozen of different channels.
-Most of travelers prefer the following social medias: Instagram, Facebook, Pinterest and Youtube.
+Most travelers prefer the following social media: Instagram, Facebook, Pinterest, and Youtube.

-Furthermore, multichannel means also which source the communication comes from: mobile, desktop, tablet or any other device connected to the internet.
+Furthermore, multichannel means also which source the communication comes from a mobile, desktop, tablet, or any other device connected to the internet.

 By being multichannel, you increase the chance of getting new customers and make it easier for clients to reach you when they need.
 But every channel is treated separately and customer experience can be compromised because customer data is not shared among the channels.

 Your hotel probably uses a CMS (Channel Management System), right?
-Basically, what this system does is to centralize all sales channels of the hotel, from all possible sources, so when you update a room rate, all channels are updated as well, without having to check each one of them manually.
+Basically, what this system does is centralize all sales channels of the hotel, from all possible sources.
+When you update a room rate, all channels are updated as well, without having to check each one of them manually.

 In an omnichannel approach, it doesn’t matter which attendant was in charge of the customer service or where the initial inquiry took place.
-All channels are connected and data is shared, making it easier for customer to engage and to build a loyal relation with the company.
+All channels are connected and data is shared, making it easier for the customer to engage and to build a loyal relationship with the company.

 The truth is that the bigger the number of channels is, the more complicated it is to manage all of them simultaneously.
-In a simple multichannel, one attendant needs to jump from one communication to another: answering websites requests, while Facebook users wait with their requests.
+In a simple multichannel, one attendant needs to jump from one communication to another: answering website requests, while Facebook users wait for their requests.

-The omnichannel experience is the strategy to charm clients and make them loyal by giving them an integrated and standardized experience in every channel your hotel is available.
+The omnichannel experience is the strategy to charm clients and makes them loyal by giving them an integrated and standardized experience in every channel.
 So whatever journey the customer chooses to take, the experience is consistent and unified.

-Hence many hotels are using omnichannel strategy combined with automated customer service.
+Hence many hotels are using an omnichannel strategy combined with automated customer service.
 That way, clients are answered in different channels, managed in one single platform.
-In addition, its is possible to create standards for images, greetings, ways to get around clients’ objections, and more.
+In addition, it is possible to create standards for images, greetings, ways to get around clients’ objections, and more.

 The hotel industry still has ways to embrace new technological changes and to become omnichannel is definitely one.